Investment Risks

 Finally, there is liquidity risk, which is the risk that an investment cannot be sold quickly for a reasonable price.
 Real estate, for instance, is an illiquid investment because it takes considerable time to sell unless it is sold below market value.

-These are the general risks that affect many investments.
-There are, however, other risks that affect specific types of investments.
-Most of these risks can only be known by understanding the business or the investment.
+Other general risks affecting many investments and other risks affecting specific types of investments are only knowable by understanding the business or the investment.